Paxton Lynch: Saskatchewan Roughriders

 On June 28, 2021, it was announced that Lynch had signed with the Saskatchewan Roughriders of the Canadian Football League (CFL).
-He was placed on the injured list on August 5, 2021, before the start of the 2021 CFL season.
+He was placed on the injured list on August 5, before the start of the 2021 CFL season.
 He was activated on August 13, placed on the injured list again on September 4, activated again on September 23, and placed on the injured list for the third time on November 12.
 Overall, he was the third-string quarterback (behind Cody Fajardo and Isaac Harker) through the first 13 games of the regular season but did not dress for any games.
-Beginning on November 30, 2021, a federal mandate in Canada was put into place prohibiting people who have not been vaccinated against COVID-19 from flying.
+Beginning on November 30, a federal mandate in Canada was put into place prohibiting people who have not been vaccinated against COVID-19 from flying.
 Lynch was the Roughriders' only unvaccinated player.
 As he could no longer travel with the team, Lynch was demoted to the practice roster on November 19, being replaced on the active roster by former practice roster quarterback Mason Fine.
 Lynch was placed on the injured list for the fourth time on November 27.
-He was placed on the team's reserve/suspended list on December 4, 2021, prior to the West Final playoff game against the Winnipeg Blue Bombers.
+He was placed on the team's reserve/suspended list on December 4, prior to the West Final playoff game against the Winnipeg Blue Bombers.
 Lynch was released by Saskatchewan on February 22, 2022.

 Michigan Panthers

-On February 22, 2022, Lynch signed with the United States Football League (USFL). and was selected with the eighth pick of the 12th round of the 2022 USFL draft by the Michigan Panthers.
+On February 22, 2022, Lynch signed with the United States Football League (USFL) and was selected with the eighth pick of the 12th round of the 2022 USFL draft by the Michigan Panthers.
 Lynch was the last of 16 quarterbacks taken in the draft and the only one to have started an NFL regular season game before being drafted.
-He was transferred to the inactive roster on May 5, 2022, with a leg injury.
+On May 5, after the third game of the season, he was transferred to the inactive roster with a leg injury.
+Lynch was named the USFL Offensive Player of the Week for the final week of the regular season after completing 22 of 30 passes (73.3%) for 275 yards, three touchdowns, and one interception in a 33–21 win over the Pittsburgh Maulers.
+He played in six games, starting three, overall for the Panthers in 2022, completing 54 of 83 passes (65.1%) for 550 yards, five touchdowns, and four interceptions while also rushing 21 times for 74 yards and two touchdowns.

 Orlando Guardians

 Lynch signed with the Orlando Guardians of the XFL on January 30, 2023.
 In his Week 1 start against the Houston Roughnecks, Lynch completed 14 of 20 passes for 125 yards with one passing touchdown, as well as one interception before being benched for backup quarterback Quinten Dormady in the 33–12 loss.
-Lynch was waived on April 5, 2023.
+Lynch was waived on April 5, 2023, finishing the year with totals of five games played (all starts), 65 completions on 109 passing attempts (59.6%) for 737 yards, four touchdowns and one interception, and 18 rushing attempts for 68 yards and one touchdown.